tools-dataset/Industrial-Tools-Detection-Dataset/README.md

 # tools_dataset
-This dataset is for tools detection
+This dataset is for tools detection.